-The average gain increases, but the total return goes down due to lower time spent in the market.
+The average gain increases, but the total return goes down due to lower time spent in the market due to less trades.

 But the strategy can be improved.
 Let’s add another indicator:

-By adding a second indicator, but still requiring the RSI(2) to be below 10 (not below 5) we get this equity curve (logarithmic chart):
+By adding a second indicator, but still requiring the RSI(2) to be below 10 (not below 5) we get this equity curve on QQQ (logarithmic chart):

 When we added the second indicator, we got the following stats:

 The CAGR is 12.75% (buy and hold is 6.4%), the time spent in the market is 14%, there are 196 trades, 75% winners, the average winner is 2.5%, the average loser is 2.18%, the profit factor is 3.15, max drawdown is 19.5%, and the Sharpe Ratio is 2.85.
 All in all, we would say these are pretty good numbers!
 RSI QQQ works really well with an additional parameter.